Discover December’s Cool New Science Games

 1. Have your students sign in to Legends of Learning and enter your teacher code.

-2. Launch Playlist 1 to your students.
+2. Launch Playlist 1 for your students.

 3. As students complete Around and Around, students should fill out the Our Solar Sys>em and Gravity Handout; question #5 will be done during the Elaborate section of the 5E.